wolfvictorOSI/Edge-Data-Store-Docs/V1/Configuration/Storage runtime config.md

 ### IngressDebugExpiration

-Ingress Debug Expiration is a property that can be used when debugging OMF.
-If the date and time is the future incoming OMF messages will be logged until the date and time specified.
-Once the configured time is past OMF messages will no longer be logged for debugging purposes.
-Debugging will be enabled for all incoming OMF messages, and HTTP request and response content will be stored to disk for review.
-The property represents the date and time when debugging should no longer be enabled.
-You can also disable debugging if you set the value to *null*.
+Use the Ingress Debug Expiration property when debugging OMF to set the date and time when debugging should be disabled.
+If a future date and time is is specified, incoming OMF messages are logged and HTTP request and response content is stored to disk for review.
+The debug logging stops at the data and time specified.
+Set the value to *null* to disable logging.

 Examples of valid strings representing date and time: